KipCollo/ToolsCorn/DevOps/IaC/Provisioning/Terraform/Readme.md

 4. Repository: It carries mirroring data for a yum or rsync repository.
 5. Image: It points to the file path where the OS is located.
 The image object is used to replace the distribution object in case specific files cannot be divided into the kernel and initrd categories.

-Terraform uses the Cobbler provider to translate all the Cobbler objects to the corresponding Terraform resources for provisioning bare metal machines (Figure 13).
+Terraform uses the Cobbler provider to translate all the Cobbler objects to the corresponding Terraform resources for provisioning bare metal machines.
 The system object is the main element during the configuration, as it determines the desired machine for provisioning.
 The configuration of a system resource includes:

 1. Name of the system resource